how-to-firebase/full-stack-firebase/introduction/why-firebase.md

 Firebase architecture abstracts all of that away.
 Your code is "serverless", meaning that you don't manage servers yourself.
 You write code and Firebase puts it on Google's servers and scales it up and down as needed.

-So you can service millions of customers on the same system that you used for your prototype.
+You can service millions of customers on the same architecture and infrastructure that you used for your prototype.